 Carrie Herrmann has 25 years experience in libraries, most of those in Northern Kentucky.
-A Graduate of University of Kentucky, Carrie is the Public Service Coordinator for Boone County Public Library.
+A Graduate of University of Kentucky, Carrie is Library Director of Boone County Public Library.

 I hear it in the media and I even hear it from family and friends—why do you work in a library?
 Nobody uses a library anymore.
 Why do I work in a library?
 I work at Boone County Public Library because libraries matter.
 They are important to so many people in our community.